Zaid-Ajaj/the-elmish-book/chapters/fable/fable-bindings.md

 When we talk about bindings, we are just talking about a shell for an underlying javascript API or library.
 This means that a Fable binding is *always* used in combination with some specific javascript code that the binding calls or interacts with under the hood.

 Which binding you can use depends entirely on the platform or environment in which your compiled F# code is running.
 Different platforms provide different APIs, for example the APIs available in the browser are different than those available on a Node.js runtime.
 In the browser you can manipulate user interface elements and draw 2D shapes on a canvas.
-Meanwhile on the Node.js side of things can read file contents, call cryptographic functions or host a web server.
+Meanwhile on the Node.js side of things you can read file contents, call cryptographic functions or host a web server.

 There are more popular platforms that Fable can target, one of which is [Github Electron](https://electronjs.org/) which combines both Node.js *and* the browser APIs to build powerful desktop applications.
 Another platform is [React Native](https://facebook.github.io/react-native/) which runs a Node.js-like environment that lets you create mobile applications.